|

 announcement on the training.

-The Same goes for DFW Region Master Gardeners
+The DFW Region Master Gardeners

 Some of our most prolific volunteers come from the ranks of the